 - PAM360 uses the domain administrator credentials to log in to the servers and forcefully modify the service account password and scheduled task passwords too and restart the services.

-- Click "Save".
+- Click Save.

 - Click on the WindowsDomain resource name.
-In the UI that opens, click the "Account Actions" icon against the service account and then select "Edit Account" from the drop down.
+In the UI that opens, click the Account Actions icon against the service account and then select Edit Account from the drop down.

-- Also, check 'Restart' options if you would like PAM360 to restart the windows service account immediately after their passwords are updated.
+- Also, check Restart options if you would like PAM360 to restart the windows service account immediately after their passwords are updated.

-- Check the checkbox for service account which you added in the 'Windows Domain' resource and click on the service account tab-> select Supported service accounts tab.
-Services which uses this service account as log on account will be listed.
+- Select an account and click Service Accounts >> Supported Service Accounts.
+Here, the Services which uses this service account as log on account will be listed.
 When you reset the password, it will be reset in the service running in the remote machine as well.

 Note: In certain cases, there would be requirements for stopping and starting the services during domain account reset.
-In such cases, through "General Settings" you can configure PAM360 to wait for a specified time period (in seconds) between stopping and starting the services.
+In such cases, through General Settings you can configure PAM360 to wait for a specified time period (in seconds) between stopping and starting the services.

 To configure this,

-- Navigate to Admin >> Settings >> General Settinngs.
+- Navigate to Admin >> Settings >> General Settings.

-- In the UI that opens, select "Password Reset" from the options on the left hand side.
+- In the UI that opens, select Password Reset from the options on the left hand side.

-- Click the checkbox "Wait for a specified time period (in seconds) between stopping and starting the services".
+- Click the checkbox Wait for a specified time period (in seconds) between stopping and starting the services.

 - By default, PAM360 waits for 60 seconds.
 You may configure it in accordance with your needs.

-- Click "Save".
+- Click Save.

-Viewing Service Account Status
+4. Steps to View Service Account Status

 For any windows domain account (for which you have enabled Windows service account reset), you can view the list of associated service accounts, scheduled tasks and information on whether the service accounts and scheduled tasks were reset upon the corresponding domain account reset.